nasa-gibs/worldview/config/default/common/config/metadata/modis/CorrectedReflectance.md

 This combination is most useful for distinguishing burn scars from naturally low vegetation or bare soil and enhancing floods.
 This combination can also be used to distinguish snow and ice from clouds.
 Snow and ice are very reflective in the visible part of the spectrum (Band 1), and absorbent in Bands 2 (near infrared) and 7 (short-wave infrared, or SWIR).
 Thick ice and snow appear vivid sky blue, while small ice crystals in high-level clouds will also appear blueish, and water clouds will appear white.

 The MODIS Corrected Reflectance imagery is available only as near real-time imagery.
-The imagery can be visualized in Worldview, the Global Imagery Browse Services (GIBS) and Rapid Response.
+The imagery can be visualized in Worldview and the Global Imagery Browse Services (GIBS).
 The sensor resolution is 500 m and 250 m (Bands 1 and 2 have a sensor resolution of 250 m, Bands 3 – 7 have a sensor resolution of 500 m, and Bands 8 - 36 are 1 km.
 Band 1 is used to sharpen Band 3, 4, 6, and 7), imagery resolution is 250 m,   and the temporal resolution is daily.

 #### Vegetation and bare ground
 Vegetation is very reflective in the near infrared (Band 2), and absorbent in Band 1 and Band 7.
 Assigning that band to green means even the smallest hint of vegetation will appear bright green in the image.
 Naturally bare soil, like a desert, is reflective in all bands used in this image, but more so in the SWIR (Band 7, red) and so soils will often have a pinkish tinge.